MoayedHajiAli/ElasticDiffusion-official/README.md

 - `new_p`:
   Controls the percentage of pixels sampled at every resampling step.
 A lower value increases the resolution of the global content at a higher rate but might result in artifacts.
 We recommend setting `new_p` to 0.3.
 - `rrg_init_weight`:
  The initial scale of the reduced-resolution guidance.
-A higher value helps eliminate emerging artifacts but results in blurier images.
+A higher value helps eliminate emerging artifacts but results in blurry images.
 We recommend using an RRG scale between 2000 and 4000.
+Increasing the weight too much results in more occurrence of background bleedthrough.
 - `cosine_scale`:
   Specifies the decreasing rate of the reduced-resolution guidance scale.
 A higher value leads to a more rapid decrease.
 The combination of this hyper-parameter and `rrg_init_weight` is used to control the sharpness-artifacts tradeoff.
 - `patch_size`: